ayush9818/Dilliards-Inventory-Management/README.md

   - Determines that the XGBoost Regressor outperforms other models, achieving an R-squared value of **73.72%** and a Mean Squared Error (MSE) of **0.256**.
 - **Data Used**:
    - `data/sample_train_v1.csv` - sampled dataset containing 400k rows with 320k training samples and 80k validation samples

+### Model_Inference_Notebook.ipynb
+- **Purpose**: Focuses on applying trained models to new data to make predictions or inferences, essential for evaluating model performance on unseen data.
+- **Brief Summary**:
+   - Loads the dataset and the finalized XGBoost model for making inferences.
+   - Applies logarithmic transformations to price-related variables such as cost, retail price, and revenue to normalize the distribution.
+   - Generates dummy variables for categorical features to prepare them for model input.Conducts batch inference on the entire dataset, which contains approximately 6 million rows, to efficiently handle large-scale data.
+   - Creates a dataframe for ROI analysis that assigns baseline revenue to each record, utilizing the previous quarter's revenue as a baseline for each SKU and store combination.
+- **Data Used**:
+  - `data/df_final_sku_store_quarter_v2.csv` - final dataframe which contain sku and store level information with engineered features and target values

 ### ROI_Analysis.ipynb